-This article is part 3 of a of a 5-part series about AR-15 barrels.
+This article by Wayne Anderson is part 3 of a 5-part series about AR-15 barrels.
+In this article, we will cover the best AR-15 Caliber, Chamber, and the Best Steel Types.

 The AR is one of the most versatile rifles ever created.
-A huge part of that versatility comes from the modular design, and the fact that, in just a few seconds, you can remove the upper receiver group, with barrel, bolt carrier and everything, and swap it out for a different one.
-It might be a different length of barrel, or one with a different grip or sights, but it can just as easily be chambered differently.
+A huge part of that versatility comes from the modular design and the fact that, in just a few seconds, you can remove the upper receiver group, with barrel, bolt carrier, and everything, and swap it out for a different one.
+It might be a different length of AR 15 barrel, or one with a different grip or sights, but it can just as easily be chambered differently.

 In fact, we’ll keep it to just three different chamberings, a three-shot group, plus a flyer at the end.